 Snowblower storage tips

-Use this checklist to ensure your snowblower maintenance routine keeps this machine in good working order for whenever winter weather strikes.
+Use this checklist to help ensure your snowblower maintenance routine keeps this machine in good working order for whenever winter weather strikes.

-Follow this checklist before parking your snowblower for the season.
+Follow this checklist before storing your snowblower.

-Tools you'll need for your snowblower
+Tools for snowblower maintenance

 - Small gas can (for storage)